jawj/mostly-ormless/README.md

 We can do better!
 Since `SQLFragments` are already designed to contain other `SQLFragments`, it's a pretty small leap to enable `select` calls to be nested inside other `select` calls in order to significantly simplify this kind of `LATERAL` join query.

-We achieve this with an additional `options` key, `lateral`, which takes a mapping of property names to nested `select`s, and allows us to rewrite the big join from Part 2 like so:
+We achieve this with an additional `options` key, `lateral`, which takes a mapping of property names to nested `select` calls, and allows us to rewrite the big join from Part 2 like so:

 ```typescript
 const authorsBooksTags = await select('authors', all, {